 Ayesha Arefin soaks up new experiences while working in nanoscience

-Ayesha Arefin experiences a dream come true working at LANL
+Ayesha Arefin experiences a dream come true working at the Lab

 Ayesha Arefin, known as Tumpa to her friends, experiences a dream come true by having the opportunity to work with the Biosecurity and Public Health in the Bioscience Division.
 Originally from Bangladesh, Ayesha attended the Shah Jalal University of Science and Technology, where she received her undergraduate degree in Genetic Engineering and Biotechnology.